 - Having an HDL (“good”) cholesterol level of 35 or lower, or a triglyceride level of 250 or higher

 However, the good news is there are things you can do to turn your prediabetes around – and possibly prevent the development of type 2 diabetes.
 Some steps include:

-- Having your blood glucose tested annually, especially if you’re 45 years or older.
+- Have your blood glucose tested annually, especially if you’re 45 years or older.

 - Eating a diet low in fat and calories.
-By adding more vegetables, fruits and whole grains to your diet, which are high in soluble fiber, you can help control your blood insulin and glucose levels.
+Adding more vegetables, fruits, and whole grains to your diet, which are high in soluble fiber, can help control your blood insulin and glucose levels.